salesforcecli/plugin-source/messages/deployCommand.md

 # apiVersionMsgBasic

-Deploying metadata to %s using the v%s %s API
+Deploying metadata to %s using the v%s %s API.

 # apiVersionMsgDetailed

-%s v%s metadata to %s using the v%s %s API
+%s v%s metadata to %s using the v%s %s API.